lingwooc/defaultBundlePrice-magento2/README.md

 # defaultBundlePrice-magento2
 This module allows you to show the default price of a bundle in the catalog and product pages (before customisation).
 It also shows the price difference on the option selectors and a thumbnail.
+Also fixes the indexer to have the minimum price as the default price.
+If you don't require this delete Model/ResourceMode/Indexer/Price.php and remove the last line from di.xml

 # Installation
 - composer require thousandmonkeys/m2-bundledefaultprice-module